OptiMalProject/OptiMal-Repo/README.md

 ## Repository Structure
 The repository is organized as follows:
 - `src/`: Contains source code for the various representation methods.
-- `examples/`: Contains example scripts demonstrating how to use the representation methods.
-- `docs/`: Contains documentation for the repository.
 - `README.md`: This file, providing an overview and instructions.

 ## Installation